 Peter Lemalu is an Australian-Samoan artist who is committed to investing in all things creative.
 Predominantly a painter, Peter experiments in a wide range of mediums that express his conceptual goals through means of utilising a deeper understanding of space and how the mind, body and spirit operates within it.

-Within Peter’s methods and processes of art making is a sincere connectivity both physically and spiritually to his family and their interactions and growth in the world, being involved in multiple sporting communities, paying immense tributes to his first job working in a wooden box factory and having an everlasting curiosity to learn and reconnect with the roots and culture of his place of origin.
+Within Peter’s methods and processes of art-making is a sincere connectivity both physically and spiritually to his family and their interactions and growth in the world, being involved in multiple sporting communities, paying immense tributes to his first job working in a wooden box factory and having an everlasting curiosity to learn and reconnect with the roots and culture of his place of origin.

 Florence Folole Tupuola is a Aotearoa born, Wiradjuri nation raised Samoan interdisciplinary artist and activist based in Narrm, Melbourne.
 She explores cultural identity and belonging through Samoan dance called ‘Siva Samoa’.
 She has performed in professional dance group’s internationally and across Australia, most recently National Multicultural Festival.
 A former recipient of FCAC Emerging Cultural Leaders program, she was able to delve into her passion for social justice, creative healing and community engagement.
 Facilitating art workshops and events across Melbourne, Canberra and Samoa, for community groups and non-profit organisations such as Arts of the Pacific, Glenroy Sporting Club and ANU Pasifika Australia.
 Her Interactive and collaborative works have been exhibited at activist events such as Activist Arts Festival.
 Her ongoing solo project outlines her advocacy for child rights and involvement with child justice organisations such as Samoa Victim Support Group.
-Her passion in the arts has connected her role in climate change movement by joining Pacific Climate Warriors.
+Her passion for the arts has connected her role in climate change movement by joining Pacific Climate Warriors.
 Sharing collaborative storytelling works in Melbourne and Sydney.